matoni109/matoni_portfolio/src/_posts/2022-01-11-product-design-sprints.md

 #### Step 5: Test & Learn

-Now we need to wrangle some humans and potenital `Users` from the real-world, outside.
+Now we need to wrangle some humans and potential `Users` from the real-world, outside.
 It's time to validate your ideas before you invest in designing and developing the product.
 How are `Users` actually going to relate to the product, if at all ?

-- Find a small capitive group of `Users` to test your product on
+- Find a small captive group of `Users` to test your product on
-- Are they intersted, do they interact as expected ?
+- Are they interested, do they interact as expected ?
-- Do they interact with the current market leader diferently to the teams Product ?
+- Do they interact with the current market leader differently to the teams Product ?
 - Collate these findings so that the group an report if this Product actually has some legs

 #### Endgame / Outcomes

-Time to report up to leadship your teams findings, and if **_This_** product could infact be the right one for your team to be actually building, and not just building a product and hoping they the users will come.
+Time to report up to leadship your teams findings, and if **_This_** product could in fact be the right one for your team to be actually building, and not just building a product and hoping they the users will come.
 Maybe a PDS is the right way to go about building a product for your team ?
 Try one out and **_Don’t Be Evil.
 Don’t Be Building It_** if you don't have to.

 **_references:_**